LifeWatchINBO/alien-macroinvertebrates/src/dwc_occurrence.md

 raw_data %<>%  remove_empty_rows()
 ```

 Add prefix `raw_` to all column names.
 Although the column names already contain Darwin Core terms, new columns will have to be added between the current columns.
-To put all columns in the right order, it is easier to create new columns (some of them will be copies of the columns in the raw dataset) and then remove the columns of the raw occurrences dataset:
+To put all columns in the right order, it is easier to create new columns (some of them will be copies of the columns in the raw dataset) and then remove the columns of the raw occurrence dataset:

 ```r